Koen Wauters

-Koen Maria Gaston Wauters (born 17 September 1967) is a Flemish singer, active with the band Clouseau, television presenter, and occasionally actor and race car driver.
+Koen Maria Gaston Wauters (born 17 September 1967) is a Belgian singer, active with the band Clouseau, television presenter, and occasionally actor and race car driver.

 Biography

 Koen Wauters was born in Halle in 1967.
 Together with his three brothers and two sisters he spent his youth in Sint-Genesius-Rode.
 In his youth, Koen Wauters was a keen footballer, but all dreams of a possible pro career ended when he suffered from repeated knee injuries.

 Musical career

 In 1987, Koen and his brother Kris joined the local band Clouseau.
 Koen became the frontman and singer of the band.
 The band and Koen became household names in Flanders in 1989, when the single Anne became a huge hit.
 Over the next twenty years, Clouseau became the most popular band in Flanders.

 Actor

 Koen Wauters has acted in 2 Dutch movies, My Blue Heaven (1990) and Intensive Care (1991).

 Television presenter

 Koen Wauters started his career as a TV presenter in 1989, as one of the first faces for the new Flemish TV station vtm.
 He has presented shows like De Super 50 (a hitparade show), Familieraad, Wedden dat?, 1 tegen 100 and Op zoek naar Maria.

 Together with his brother Kris Wauters, also a member of Clouseau, he presented all three seasons of the Flemish version of Pop Idol, Idool 2003, Idool 2004 and Idool 2007.
 He also hosted X Factor (Belgium) in 2005.
 Since 2011, he has been one of the coach in The Voice van Vlaanderen, and since 2012, he has been presenting Belgium's Got Talent on vtm.